Frequently asked questions

 I uphold the highest ethical standards in my practice, and as a registered therapist with the NCH, CNHC and NCIP, I am guided by their robust ethical codes.
 This includes ensuring confidentiality, maintaining professional boundaries, and providing evidence-based, client-centred care that prioritises your well-being and personal growth.
 My goal is to be an active ally, fostering an inclusive environment and welcoming clients of all races, genders and sexual orientations.

 The number of sessions varies depending on the issue being addressed and your individual needs.
-Typically, treatment plans are around six sessions, but more may be required for deeper or ongoing concerns.
-Similarly, a simple habit reversal may only take three sessions.
+Typically, treatment plans are around six - eight sessions, but more may be required for deeper, ongoing or multiple concerns.
+Similarly, when working with a simple habit reversal, it is often possible to work within a shorter time frame of around three - four sessions.
 We’ll regularly review your progress to ensure we are on track.

 Sessions are available both online and in-person.
 Online sessions are just as effective as in-person ones and offer flexibility.
 All you need for an online session is a quiet, private space, and this allows me to work with clients across the globe.
 For those who prefer in-person sessions, I hold a clinic on Wednesdays at The Lamp House in Jesmond, Newcastle upon Tyne, UK.